OrcaTorch D630 & DivePro CL4200 – Affordable Quality

 The smaller light head and battery canister of the OrcaTorch D630 makes it a great canister dive light for all kinds of technical diving with a 7º spotlight and 46º floodlight beam and a maximum output of 4,000 lumens supplied by an 89Wh battery pack providing up to 5 hours of burn time in its brightest mode.

-The so-called super focus spot beam itself appears to be slightly wider than that of the DivePro CL4200 due likely to its 5 not 1 Cree LEDs (it may well get tighter in future models) but with long hours of burn time on its lowest power setting and incredibly low profile/weight it is bound to be among the front-runners at its current price of only £469*.
+The so-called super focus spot beam itself appears to be slightly wider than that of the DivePro CL4200 due likely to its 5 not 1 Cree LEDs (it may well get tighter in future models) but with long hours of burn time on its lowest power setting and incredibly low profile/weight it is bound to be among the front-runners at its current price point which makes it an affordable investment.

 Once again we see the now popular push switch with surrounding battery charge indicator come into play with the OrcaTorch head, made out of a quiet robust titanium alloy material and design with integrated lock feature.